 Regular full-time and part-time non-academic year staff working at least 20 hours per week are eligible for annual leave.
 Annual leave may be used for vacation time or sick leave.
 The amount of annual leave is based on the number of continuous years of employment at Cornish.

 |YEARS OF EMPLOYMENT:||DAYS PER MONTH (NON-EXEMPT STAFF)||DAYS PER YEAR (EXEMPT-STAFF)|

 |five or more||2.33||28|

 Cornish provides two floating holidays for regular full-time staff and one floating holiday for regular part-time staff who work at least 20 hours per week.
 All regular full and part-time staff receive 11 paid holidays.

 Sick Leave for Academic Year Staff

-Core and Ranked Adjunct Faculty are eligible for five days paid professional leave per semester (prorated for a less-than full-time appointment).
+Core and Ranked Adjunct Faculty are eligible for five days of paid professional leave per semester (prorated for a less-than-full-time appointment).
 Leave must be approved by the Department Chair no later than three weeks prior to the leave and approved by the Provost no later than two weeks prior to the leave.